sei-npacheco/moodle-aiprovider_bedrock/README.md

 To install this AI provider you can download the ZIP file and install from *Administration > Site administration > Plugins > Install plugins*, or you can unzip it in the `ai/provider` folder.
 This provider requires Moodle LMS 4.5, the first version to include the AI subsystem.

-You must provide an AWS Access Key and Secret Access Key for an AWS user with the right permissions to use Amazon Bedrock in your AWS account.
+You must provide an AWS Access Key and Secret Access Key for an AWS user with the proper permissions to use Amazon Bedrock in your AWS account.
 Please remind to enable the models from *Bedrock configurations > Model access* in the selected region.

 You need to provide the AWS region and the [models](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) to use for every specific Action.